klauer/epics-sumo-mirror/doc/examples.rst

 Create a configuration file for sumo-db::

-  sumo-db --db $SUMODIR/DEPS.DB --make-config ""
+  sumo-db --maxstate stable --db $SUMODIR/DEPS.DB --make-config ""

 Create a configuration file for sumo-build::